 Long-serving coaches have built deep networks into the community

-In an effort to revitalise itself, the trust has also taken on 5 apprenticeships this year, and hopes to bring this number up to 10 soon.
+In an effort to revitalise itself, the trust has also taken on five apprenticeships, with an ambition to bring this up to 10.

-Staff are also encouraged to build relationships with key people and networks in the local authority and NHS Kensington and Chelsea beyond sport, including the LEA, environmental services, children and families and adult social services.
+Beyond sport, staff are also encouraged to build relationships with key people and networks in the local authority and NHS Kensington and Chelsea, including the local education authority, environmental services, children and families and adult social services.

 "You don't know where that new funding opportunity is going to come from next sometimes, so you need to keep knocking on a lot of doors and making yourself known", says John.

-"Recently we benefited from some last minute funding from a local Olympic legacy fund.
+"We benefited from some last-minute funding from a local Olympic legacy fund.
 If we weren’t known and trusted, I suspect we would have missed out on what was a good opportunity for us."

-Despite its status as a royal borough and its glamorous image, Kensington and Chelsea, with a population of about 170,000, is the most densely populated borough in the UK where extremes of wealth and poverty co-exist.
+Despite its status as a royal borough and its glamorous image, Kensington and Chelsea, with a population of around 155,000, is the fourth most densely populated borough in the UK where extremes of wealth and poverty co-exist.

 Critical success factors